physimals/fabber_core/doc/models.rst

         m_num = rundata.GetIntDefault("num-exps", 1);
     }

+The lack of a default value for ``dt`` means that an exception will be thrown if this option is not specified.

-We use the term *Options* to distinguish user-specified or default model configuration from *Parameters* which are the parts of the model inferred by the Fabber process.
+We use the term *Options* to distinguish user-specified or default model configuration from *Parameters* which are the variables of the model inferred by the Fabber process.
 Next we need to specify what parameters our model includes::